 Transcribed from my notebook scribblings, 26th March 2019

-Sitting in the afternoon sun, watching the hustle and bustle of a street fair being dismantled.
+As I write this I am sitting in the afternoon sun, watching the hustle and bustle of a street fair being dismantled.
 Today was Conwy Seed Fair, and it dates back over 700 years.

 We arrived in the mid morning sunshine, pleased to see Conwy high street full of people buying plants and seeds (and other things too!).
 Some years it has felt like there has been a dearth of stalls actually selling seeds.
 Not so this time, and I was glad to find wildflower seeds and unusual shrubs on offer.

 I bought a fist-full of seed packets at a very reasonable price: Angelica, Goats Rue, Oxeye Daisy, Wild Carrot,